Ferrari finally find their chief strategist – and it’s Carlos Sainz

 Sainz was the standout driver all weekend in Singapore and clinched a brilliant victory with a late masterstroke

 The twitchiness on the Ferrari pit wall was palpable.
-With five laps to go at the end of Sunday’s thrilling Singapore Grand Prix, less than two seconds separated race leader Carlos Sainz in first to Lewis Hamilton in fourth.
-McLaren’s Lando Norris in second was closing in, within the critical one-second DRS range.
+With five laps to go at the end of Sunday’s thrilling Singapore Grand Prix, less than two seconds separated race leader Carlos Sainz, in first, from Lewis Hamilton in fourth.
+McLaren’s Lando Norris, in second, was closing in, within the critical one-second DRS range.
 The warning from Sainz’s race engineer Riccardo Adami was quick: “Lando, 0.8 (seconds) behind with DRS.”

-But the Spaniard was a step ahead, deploying a meticulous balancing act which ultimately secured his second Formula 1 victory.
+But the Spaniard was a step ahead, deploying a meticulous balancing act which ultimately secured his second Formula One victory.
 “Yeah, it’s on purpose,” he replied.
 At which point it all made sense.

 For a team chasing its first victory in over a year, often maligned for their clangers in the strategy department, all it took was a clear sense of thought and direction from the driver in the cockpit.
 Sainz was not overly concerned with Norris’ pace behind him.
 On the contrary, the double threat posed by Mercedes’ George Russell and Hamilton, lapping over a second-a-lap quicker on fresh tyres in third and fourth, was the main focus of his thinking.

 What a fine balancing act it was.
-Keep Norris close enough behind him – one-second – to give him a crucial speed boost on the straights to defend from Russell, but not so close that Norris himself could make a move for the top spot.
+Keep Norris close enough behind him – one second – to give him a crucial speed boost on the straights to defend from Russell, but not so close that Norris himself could make a move for the top spot.
 In the end, it was a masterstroke which worked to perfection.

 “I knew more or less my pace versus Lando and how difficult it is to overtake here,” Sainz explained afterwards.
 “I knew he was on a hard and if George and Lewis were going to overtake, I would be dead meat also.
 So I needed him to hold on for as long as possible.

-“A couple of laps I was 1.2 or 1.3 seconds ahead of Lando so I slowed down a bit to give him DRS into turn seven, which was just enough for him to hold onto them and keep my race under control.
-Not easy, because you are putting yourself under risk and you cannot do any mistakes, but it was my strategy and it worked.”
+“[For] a couple of laps I was 1.2 or 1.3 seconds ahead of Lando so I slowed down a bit to give him DRS into turn seven, which was just enough for him to hold onto them and keep my race under control.
+Not easy, because you are putting yourself at risk and you cannot [make] any mistakes, but it was my strategy and it worked.”

 Ferrari boss Fred Vasseur, beaming after securing his first win at the helm of the Scuderia, confirmed the ploy was Sainz’s idea.
 “He knew he was more at risk with Mercedes than with Norris,” the Frenchman said.
-“With Norris we had the same tyres and almost the same pace from the lap one.
+“With Norris, we had the same tyres and almost the same pace from lap one.
 We were not really at risk with Norris except if we lost the tyres, so it was a clever move from Carlos to keep Norris into the DRS.”

 It was fitting that Norris was the beneficiary, too.
-Sainz and the Brit were team-mates at McLaren for two years and are still close friends.
-Norris admitted that the DRS-boost was “very generous” and despite finishing 0.812 seconds behind first place, was delighted with a ninth career podium.
+Sainz and the Brit were teammates at McLaren for two years and are still close friends.
+Norris admitted that the DRS boost was “very generous” and despite finishing 0.812 seconds behind first place, was delighted with a ninth career podium.
 Still, that first win continues to elude him.

 As for Russell?
 The desire, bordering on desperation, to win in the end was his undoing.
 A light tip with the wall derailed his Mercedes on the final lap, slamming into the wall.
 It was a harsh, dramatic conclusion to the 62-lap, high-humidity race for the Brit, with Hamilton instead taking the final podium spot.
 Mercedes boss Toto Wolff insisted post-race that it would be an “arm round the shoulder” approach rather than any in-depth post-mortem.
 Quite right too, given Russell’s bold approach almost gave him a brilliant come-from-behind victory.